masoudrahimi39/visual-working-memory-game/README.md

 - Correct and incorrect clicks instantly become green and red, respectively.
 - The player's score is the number of correct clicks divided by the total number of targets in the task.
 - A score 1 represents a win, whereas other scores represent a loss.

+---
+If you find these search shortcuts helpful, consider giving this repository a ⭐ to show your support and help others discover it.